george-hawkins/blender-donut-notebook/LEVEL-2.md

 Aside: what does _BSDF_ stand for?
 See [here](https://en.wikipedia.org/wiki/Bidirectional_scattering_distribution_function) on Wikipedia and [here](https://blender.stackexchange.com/a/786) on the Blender StackExchange for an answer.

 We want to add a node that will set the _Base Color_ of the _Principled BSDF_ node.
-Press `shitf-A`, go to _Input_ and select _Object Info_.
+Press `shift-A`, go to _Input_ and select _Object Info_.
 Then drag its _Random_ output to the _Base Color_ input and you end up with sprinkles where the colors vary through the greyscale from white to black:

 ![img.png](random-color.png)

 Everytime the sprinkle object is replicated, duplicated or referenced, _Random_ is used to provide a new value for _Base Color_.
 It's just producing a value from 0 to 1 on a gradient that currently goes from black, i.e. 0, to white, i.e. 1.
-To get a more interesting gradient, press `shitf-A`, go to _Converter_ and select _ColorRamp_.
+To get a more interesting gradient, press `shift-A`, go to _Converter_ and select _ColorRamp_.
 Drag the resulting node on top of the line between _Random_ and _Base Color_ and _Random_ will be automatically rewired to the _Fac_ input on the new node and its _Color_ output will be wired through to _Base Color_:

 ![img.png](colorramp.png)

-Click the black area in the _ColorRamp_ node, change it to e.g. bright red and see what happens (drag the _V_ value up to 1.0 first or everything stays black).
+Click the black area in the _ColorRamp_ node, change it to e.g. bright red and see what happens (drag the _V_ color value up to 1.0 first or everything stays black).

 Now, to add more colors into the color ramp - just click the plus button three times to introduce three new color stops and then click the drop-down arrow to the right of the minus button and select _Distribute Stops Evenly_.
-Click each of the stops in turn, to select it, and then click on the color area below to change its color.
+Click each of the stops in turn, to select it, and then click the little block, that makes up its body, and change its color.
 Andrew used the following colors for the first four stops and left the right-most one as white:

 * Blue - HSV 0.6, 0.45 and 1.
 * Purple - HSV 0.76, 0.4 and 1.
 * Hot pink - HSV 0.85, 0.54 and 1.
-* Yellow - 0.16, 0.4 and 1
+* Yellow - HSV 0.16, 0.4 and 1

 Selecting the stops is a little odd - they didn't always select when I clicked them - when you've selected one successfully, you'll see a dotted line appear above it.